Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: JTL algebra and Howe duality

-We note the well known fact that the bilinears in the generators of the Clifford algebra $\Clif{4L}$ introduced in~\eqref{chi-eta-rels-0} that commute with the operator $S^z$ (or with the fermion number operator) give a basis in the Lie algebra $\gl_{2L}$.
-Indeed, introducing the unit matrices $\Egl_{m,n}$ with matrix elements unity at the corresponding $(m,n)$-th position and zero otherwise (a standard basis in $\gl_{2L}$), we can write them in terms of fermions as
+We now go back to the anti-periodic model and describe explicitly the representation of $\ssp_{2L}$ from Thm.~\ref{thm:Lie-JTLtw}.
+First, recall the well known fact that the bilinears in the generators of the Clifford algebra $\Clif{4L}$ introduced in~\eqref{chi-eta-rels-0} that commute with the operator $S^z=2\h$ (or with the fermion number operator) give a basis in the Lie algebra $\gl_{2L}$.
+Indeed, introducing the elementary matrices $\Egl_{m,n}$ with matrix elements unity at the corresponding $(m,n)$-th position and zero otherwise (a standard basis in $\gl_{2L}$), we can write them in terms of fermions as

 where we set $p=(m-\half)\pi/L$ and $q=(n-\half)\pi/L$, and we used also the notation $\bbeta_p=\eta_{\pi-p}$, $\bbetad_p=\etad_{\pi-p}$.
 One can check using the relations~\eqref{chi-eta-rels-0} that the defining relations for $\gl_{2L}$: